 Returned Peace Corps Volunteers should indicate their status on the electronic application when prompted.
 Coverdell Fellows are then selected after they are admitted on a competitive basis during the merit-aid review process.
 Decisions are based upon the candidate’s academic record, letters of reference, personal statement and resume.

-The greatest benefit of the Coverdell Fellows Program is the opportunity to further develop professional skills that are supported by SPA’s rigorous academic training in any of the School’s six traditional, master’s degree programs.
-Additionally, Coverdell Fellows help to promote Peace Corps’ Third Goal by organizing and participating in events in the School and on the AU campus focused on diversity and inclusion, particularly, the promotion of cultural awareness as well as by supporting SPA’s community service initiatives.
+The greatest benefit of the Coverdell Fellows Program is the opportunity to further develop professional skills that are supported by SPA’s rigorous academic training in any of the School’s seven traditional, master’s degree programs.
+Additionally, Coverdell Fellows help to promote Peace Corps’ Third Goal by organizing and participating in events in the School dedicated to community service and on the AU campus supporting Inclusive Excellence.
 As a Coverdell Fellow, you also make valuable contributions to the greater Washington, D.C. area through your service while expanding your professional network in support of your career pursuits.

 SPAGrad@American.edu or 202.855.6230